The AI Money Trap, Part Two

 The information says that Crusoe is raising $1 billion to take on the cloud giants by earning construction management fees and rent, and it can sell its stake in the project upon reaching certain completion milestones while also building its own AI compute, making the assumption that the demand is there outside of hyperscalers.

-Then there's Corweave, my least favoured company in the world.
+Then there's Coralweave, my least favorite company in the world.

-As I discussed a few months ago, Corweave is burdened by obscene debt and a a horrifying cash burn and has seen its stock spike to a high of 183 on June 20th, 2025, which has led to an all-stock attempt to acquire developer Core Scientific for $9 billion.
+As I discussed a few months ago, Corweave is burned by obscene debt and a horrifying cash burn and has seen its stock spike to a high of $183 on June 20th, 2025, which has led to an all-stock attempt to acquire developer Core Scientific for $9 billion.

 And they're doing that with all stock.

-And now that's falling apart because Coreweave, as my last check, and who knows where it will be by the time this episode runs, is below $100 because the IPO lockout has gone.
+And now that's falling apart because Coreweave, as in my last check, and who knows where it will be by the time this episode runs, is below $100 because the IPO lock aisle has gone.

 Coreweave, by the way, has since gone public and had to borrow billions of dollars to fund their obscene capital expenditures.